iphousehq/aws-cli/README.md

 ### Configuration:

-This tool load the default AWS credentials (the set by running `aws configure` after having installed the official [aws cli](http://aws.amazon.com/cli/).

-You can change the default profile name and/or location as well as the default region in the app.config file.
+By default aws.exe will rely on the instance having been launched with an IAM role.

+If you have the official [aws cli](http://aws.amazon.com/cli/) installed, you can create a profile of credentials
+(run `aws configure --profile [name]` from the command line, then use the `--profile [name]` parameter).

+To specify the region, either modifiy the app.config aws section accordingly or use the `-region` parameter.

 ### Usage: